Ferrisx4/ChainReaction/README.md

 # Chain Reaction
-Based on the Game Show Network show of the same name.
+Based on the [Game Show Network show](https://www.gameshownetwork.com/chain-reaction "Link to Game Show Network page for Chain Reaction") of the same name.
 It is designed to take two words and a number of empty spaces and fill in the blanks, as is the challenge on the game.

 ## Design
 This program consists of several parts:
- - Word Pair ingestion from CSV or something.
+ - Word Pair ingestion script which stores the data in a CSV file.
 Currently, input is manual (add.php).
  - Data structure to store this data for quick searching.
  - Alrgorithm to cycle through the data to find an appropriate chain.